Skip to content

 Share

-Every July, recently graduated doctors from medical school transition into hospitals, clinics and surgical rotations.
-Doctors completing their internship year welcome second year with additional leadership roles.
-This period of transition is coupled with the pressure of doing well, the stress of proving your competency on attending rounds and the desire to receive respect from your team.
+Every July, recently graduated doctors from medical school transition into hospitals, clinics, and surgical rotations.
+Doctors completing their internship year welcome the second year with additional leadership roles.
+This period of transition is coupled with the pressure of doing well, the stress of proving your competency on attending rounds, and the desire to receive respect from your team.

-It is easy to get caught in a sea of confusion and frustration as you learn how to navigate new roles and new systems.
+It is easy to become confused and frustrated as you learn to navigate new roles and systems.

 Rather than waiting for overwhelm and burnout to occur, you must decide today to incorporate healthy, helpful strategies along the journey so that they become part of your natural flow.
 You will have easy access to them when the road as a medical professional gets rough.